after loss or infant loss

 Mourning another pregnancy

-This page is for parents who have experienced the death of a baby but have not been able to or chosen not to have a subsequent child or “rainbow baby”.
+This information is intended for parents who have experienced the loss of a baby and have not been able to have a hopeful baby or who have chosen not to have a new pregnancy.

-Many bereaved mothers blame themselves or their bodies for failing to keep their baby safe.
-The inability to conceive again may only add to this feeling of inadequacy.
-Thoughts could be “my body was designed to do this, so I must somehow be less of a woman.
-Maybe I am broken.”
+Many bereaved mothers feel responsible for what happened or blame their bodies for not being able to keep their babies safe.
+The inability to conceive again can also add to this feeling of inadequacy.